Equality and Diversity - LGBT

 Priority areas in service delivery for LGBT Equality include tackling hate crime and eliminating barriers to reporting.
 Gaining insight on public experiences is central to developing our approach.

-A key part of this work involves engaging with people in our communities and regular consultation with our LGBT External Reference Group (ERG)*.
-The ERG acts as a joint internal and external reference group.
-The group has helped to inform a range of policing activities; including our Hate Crime Action Plan, the Public Sexual Activity Policy, delivery of LGBT awareness days, and scrutiny around the delivery of specific operations and communications.
+A key part of this work involves engaging with people in our communities and regular consultation with both our LGBT External Reference Group (ERG)* and our Trans ERG.
+The ERGs have helped to inform a range of policing activities; including our Hate Crime Action Plan, delivery of LGBT awareness days, and scrutiny around the delivery of specific operations and communications.

-*If you would like to help Sussex Police improve its service by becoming a member of the LGBT External Reference Group email us: email@example.com
+*If you would like to help Sussex Police improve its service by becoming a member of the either the LGBT or the Trans External Reference Group email us: email@example.com

 LGBT Liaison Officers (LGBT LO):